Dortmund’s football team BVB offers a new audio tour in English

 It is a great tour – even for people who normally cheer for other sports or teams!

 During the Christmas season the BVB offers a special tour called „Rasenleuchten“.
 It starts at 19:09 pm (7:09 pm); includes a hot beverage and the view of an illuminated stadium.

 In order to get the information you desire, you will get an audio guide at the beginning of the tour.
 You can just wear it around your neck so your hands are free to take tons of photos to post on social media and to brag with when talking to your friends later on 😉 For example, you can tell them that you saw the famous „Yellow Wall“, the biggest stand in Europe!

 A narrator on the audio guide is providing you with more information.
-In English you will get to know what you are about to see during the tour.
+In German, English, Polish or Chinese you will get to know what you are about to see during the tour.
 In addition to facts, you will also get personal insights – from players and staff.
 They recorded messages in which they share their experiences and stories with you.

 The BVB cook – for example – will explain the players‘ diet, while the driver knows all about preparation rituals inside the bus before a game – just to name a few examples.
 Others will tell you about press conferences while others inform you about security measurements.
 Did you know that there is a small jail inside the stadium with two group cells?

 While you are heading from spot to spot, you will also be able to experience the special atmosphere of excitement which is typical for games.
 The audio guide will play fan songs, broadcastings from journalists and audio bits from matches.
 It is almost like you are there.
 You do not need to have a big imagination to imagine the stadium filled with thousands of cheering people wearing the club’s colours black and yellow and performing a La Ola-movement.
 Can you see it?